Category: Credit Card Guides

 The Chase Sapphire Preferred® Card is one of our absolute favorite rewards credit cards.
 Chase has crammed a lot of great travel benefits inside its thin metal chassis.

-And best of all, the card comes with a monster 100,000 bonus points after meeting minimum spending requirements.
-I know it’s only April — but this may be the best credit card offer we’ll see all year.
+And best of all, the card comes with a 60,000 bonus points after meeting minimum spending requirements.

 Learn more here.